-WOL vs MCI Dream11 Team Prediction: Wolves vs Manchester City Check Captain, Vice-Captain, and Probable Playing XIs for Premier League 2021-22 WOL vs MCI match, May 11, at the Molineux Stadium, 12:45 am IST
+WOL vs MCI Dream11 Team Prediction: Wolves vs Manchester City Check Captain, Vice-Captain, and Probable Playing XIs for Premier League 2021-22 WOL vs MCI Match, May 11, at the Molineux Stadium, 12:45 am IST

 The hosts will be looking to finish the season strongly and stake a claim for the seventh position and the UEFA Europa Conference League spot that comes with it.

-Ahead of the May 11 Premier League match between Manchester City and Wolves; here is all you need to know:
+Ahead of the Premier League match between Manchester City and Wolves, here is all you need to know:

-What date EPL 2021-22 match between Wolves (WOL) and Manchester City (MCI) will be played?
+When will the EPL 2021-22 match between Wolves (WOL) and Manchester City (MCI) be played?

 The EPL 2021-22 match between Wolves (WOL) and Manchester City (MCI) will take place on May 12, Thursday.